telekom/phonenumber-normalizer/README.md

 - Checking if the number is starting with NAC
   - Is the NAC Zero, needs to check hasNumberOfLeadingZeros etc.
   - otherwise need to check prefix of number itself
-- if that all applies, such an input needs to be treated as a short number at not be changed for E164 or National format (see short number [normalization of 116116](https://libphonenumber.appspot.com/phonenumberparser?number=116116&country=DE))
+- if that all applies, such an input needs to be treated as a short number and not be changed for E164 or National format (see short number [normalization of 116116](https://libphonenumber.appspot.com/phonenumberparser?number=116116&country=DE))

 The problem has been addressed but rejected like with [issue tracker 180311606](https://issuetracker.google.com/issues/180311606).
 Reasons are either PhoneLib just make best efforts for formatting and not format checking or that they focus on mobile context while most problems happens in fixed-line context.